-Within two weeks after the interview, a candidate will receive an e-mail designating his/her assignment to one of three possible categories:
+Within two weeks after the interview, a candidate will receive an e-mail designating their assignment to one of three possible categories:

-- Provisional Admission - The applicant will be admitted into the class provided that any and all outstanding prerequisite coursework is completed satisfactorily by the conclusion of the spring semester.
-Also, the applicant must remain free of any violations of the Code of Conduct of the School of Pharmacy and West Virginia University or any law that would prevent his/her licensure as an intern.
+- Provisional Admission - The applicant will be admitted into the class provided that any and all outstanding prerequisite coursework is completed satisfactorily by August before fall semester coursework begins.
+Also, the applicant must remain free of any violations of the Code of Conduct of the School of Pharmacy and West Virginia University or any law that would prevent their licensure as an intern.
 Applicants offered admission must send a non-refundable tuition deposit to hold their place in the class.

 - Deferred - A final decision will not be made on the applicant until all interviews are completed or all spring grades have been received.

 - Denied - The candidate is not competitive for admission this cycle.